bruffolo/PHYS512/Nbody/README.md

 in the command line.
 This compiles to a shared library called "PM_methods.so".
 The particle grid assignment and handling at the boundaries are operations that involve looping over particle positions, and are natively very slow in python.
 These calulations are instead passed off the the compiled c library for speed augmentation.

 ### Simulation Configuration
-To run a simulation, open either the Nparticle_periodic.py or Nparticle_isolated.py, and scroll down to system configuration.
+To run a simulation, open either the Nparticle_periodic.py or Nparticle_isolated.py, and scroll down to the system configuration.
 Here you can input the number of particles, as well as the grid size and number of iterations and time step of the integration loop.

 ```
 npix = 2**6        # Pixel number